Two Million Views of My Article and How I Got There

 People want to read quality writing covering interesting subjects; provide this to them and they will read even more of your Hubs.

-Now, I have just passed the two million view mark on HP, and I make a comfortable amount of money every month.
-That means over my time on HP, there have been over two million views of my Hubs.
-Of course, I have presently written and had accepted and published by HubPages over 200 informative HUBs.
+Now, I have just passed the two million view mark on my Host site, and I make a comfortable amount of money every month.
+That means over my time with my Host, there have been over two million views of my articles.
+Of course, I have presently written and had accepted and published by HubPages over 200 informative articles.

 Sure, that’s a lot of work but each article was a learning experience for me!